Welcome to Raygun APM: A quick-start guide for new and returning customersPosted Nov 23, 2020 | 7 min. (1441 words)

 Setup instructions for Raygun APM will vary depending on whether you are new to Raygun or if you are a Raygun Crash Reporting or Real User Monitoring (RUM) customer.
 If you’re a new or existing customer, you will need to make sure you install the latest Raygun Agent on each server.

-2. Filter unwanted data using the blacklist
+2. Filter unwanted data using code filtering

 Now you have data flowing through your application, the next step is to ensure there is no unwanted data in captured traces.

 For example, the Raygun Agent by default runs in a highly detailed capture mode which can result in CPU spikes when it encounters high method call count activity.
 To resolve this, we recommend filtering these methods.
 Once you’ve filtered unwanted data, continue to monitor your CPU usage and trace data, continually making incremental improvements.

 3. Integrate your current technology stack

 Integrations ensure that Raygun fits in seamlessly with your development workflow.
 Currently, Raygun APM supports the following integrations.

 With the Slack integration, you can send APM issues to a Slack channel of your choice so that you can view and respond to the performance issues surfaced by Raygun APM.

 Raygun APM makes it a breeze to create or attach a Jira issue to an APM issue group directly from a Raygun APM issue page.

 Raygun APM and GitHub work together so that you can synchronize issues in GitHub with an issue inside Raygun APM—making it much easier to stay on top of any errors in your application.

 The link to source feature allows you to view your source code from GitHub directly in the Raygun APM trace detail page into your source code in GitHub—making issue resolution easier and faster.